 Elephant ears thrive outdoors in tropical areas, but will also grow in United States zones 8-10.
 It also makes an excellent houseplant, though it needs plenty of sunlight.
 Because of its size, taro will definitely attract attention in your home or garden.
 And because of its tubers, taro will step up your edible gardening game.

-Good Products For Growing Taro Plant:
+Good Products At Amazon For Growing Taro Plant:

 - Neem Bliss Cold Pressed Neem Oil